microsoft-search/pnp-modern-search/docs/usage/search-filters/index.md

 The Search Filter Web Part supports deep linking, meaning you can preselect filters from the URL at page load.
 When filter values are selected, a query string parameter `f` is append to the current URL containing the current filter values data.

+> If you have connected the search result web part to a search box, ensure the search term is set to be dynamic and part of the URL in the search box web part.
+If not, copying the URL will not contain the search terms."

 !["Filters deep linking"](../../assets/webparts/search-filters/filter_deep_linking.png){: .center}

 !!! important